BJ’s FEEDING COMMUNITIES PROGRAM

 Launched in 2011 in partnership with Feeding America® and their food banks,

-local member agencies, BJ’s Feeding Communities Program is a company-wide effort to
+as well as local member agencies, BJ’s Feeding Communities Program is a

 See How the Donation Process Works